andrew/ultimate-awesome/README.md

 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [awesome-cuda-and-hpc](https://github.com/coderonion/awesome-cuda-and-hpc) - 🚀🚀🚀 This repository lists some awesome public CUDA, cuda-python, cuBLAS, cuDNN, CUTLASS, TensorRT, TensorRT-LLM, Triton, TVM, MLIR, PTX and High Performance Computing (HPC) projects.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
+- [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
+A mesh network is a network topology in which each node relays data for the network.
+All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.